 \paragraph{Failure recovery.} Figure~\ref{fig:falure} shows how well \sstxrw handles client failures under Google-F1.
-We inject failures after $10$ seconds into the experiment by forcing \emph{all} clients to stop sending the commit messages of ongoing transactions and keep issuing new transactions.
-Undelivered commit messages cause servers to delay the responses of later transactions due to response timing control until the recovery mechanism is triggered after a timeout.
-We show two timeout values, $1$ and $3$ seconds. \sstxrw recovers quickly after failures are detected, which have limited impact on throughput.
-In many realistic settings, failures on one or a few clients would have negligible impact because uncommitted reads do not block other reads.
+We inject failures $10$ seconds into the experiment by forcing \emph{all} clients to stop sending the commit messages of ongoing transactions while they continue issuing new transactions.
+Undelivered commit messages cause servers to delay the responses of later transactions due to response timing control, until the recovery mechanism is triggered after a timeout.
+We show two timeout values, $1$ and $3$ seconds. \sstxrw recovers quickly after failures are detected, thus client failures have a limited impact on throughput.
+In realistic settings, failures on one or a few clients would have a negligible impact because uncommitted reads do not block other reads.
 Similarly, \sstx is minimally impacted by client failures because its read-only transactions do not send commit messages and thus never delay later writes.

 \nps